dhanys24/for-study/README.md

 ## Result <a name="results"></a>
 This project is to know what is the popular programming languange in 2019.
 I also compare the data from 2016-2019.
-The result is Java, C and JavaScript is the most popular languange in 2019.
-Result can be found in Medium : https://medium.com/p/f8ecf06acede
+Result can be found on Medium link [here](https://medium.com/p/f8ecf06acede/edit).

 ## Licensing, Authors, and Acknowledgements  <a name="licensingauthorsandacknowledgements"></a>
 Thanks to stackoverflow data survey from 2016-2019.
 This data is very helpful to understand and presict the 3 business questions I have in mind.